coleifer/peewee/docs/peewee/query_builder.rst

         Note.content: 'meeeeowwww',
         Note.timestamp: datetime.datetime.now()}).execute()

-It is easy to bulk-insert data, just pass in either:
+To bulk-insert data, pass in either:

 * A list of dictionaries (all must have the same keys/columns).
 * A list of tuples, if the columns are specified explicitly.